-The Administrator reserves the right to request such information as is necessary to verify the identity of an applicant.
+The Administrator reserves the right to request such information as is necessary to verify the identity of an applicant and where applicable, the beneficial owner.
 In the event that the Administrator requires further proof of the identity of any applicant the Administrator will contact the applicant on receipt of subscription instructions.
 In the event of delay or failure by the applicant to produce any information required for verification purposes or the signed original application form the Administrator may refuse to accept the application and return all subscription monies at the risk of the applicant and without interest.